 Unprotected sex during your period:

 Many of you might be confident of not getting pregnant due to period sex, we’d beg to differ.
 Even if the chances seem less, you can still get pregnant if you do not take proper precautions.

 Please use protection, not just because you could get pregnant but also because you are more likely to contract a STD (sexually transmitted disease) like herpes, HIV and Hepatitis B during this time of the month.

 Unsafe disposal of your sanitary napkin:

-Not everything that they taught us in school is useless and washing your hands is one of them.
+It is not necessary that everything they taught us in school is useless and washing your hands is one of them.
 Not washing your hands after changing your sanitary pad can cause yeast infections or Hepatitis B. So, even if you’ve just been hanging out watching TV all day long, it’s very important that you wash your hands before wearing a pad and after disposing one too.

-It’s important that we avoid the above or we may have to bear the effects of poor feminine hygiene.
+It’s important that we avoid the above or we may have to bear the risks of poor menstrual hygiene.
 With Nua there’s no worry about unclean sanitary napkins at all, it’s under 3 layers of protection.
 Even though, however, Nua heavy flow pads can last you way longer than normal pads, we’d still suggest you change them in 6-8 hours.
 We also take disposal very seriously.
 Don’t believe us?
-See for yourself: http://nuawoman.com.
+See for yourself!

 Note: We know that for our women hygiene is a priority and we have put up a series of articles that talk about the various aspects of hygiene and why it plays an important role in our lives.
 You can read them here.